Carabao (band): Film, TV series, and other developments

 In 2013, the band members were able to fulfill their dream of playing with Santana, one of their biggest musical influences.
 Whether this did or did not go as hoped (both bands played Santana songs with no discussion beforehand and Aed was too starstruck to sing more than a few words), it did lead to the band's Santana-inspired 28th Official Carabao Album (28th in the official series of studio albums, not counting compilations, live albums, and special albums such the collaboration with Parn).
 The 28th Carabao album "Sawadee Prathet Thai" ("Hello Thailand") released November 2013 contains a song called "Santana Carabao" that is a 50/50 blend of the Santana and Carabao signature sounds. ("Sawadee Prathet Thai"(สวัสดีประเทศไทย).
 2013.
 Carabao 28th Album.
 CD Available at eThaiCD.com.)

 A weekly hour-long TV show "Carabao The Series"(คาราบาว เดอะซีรี่ส์) started up September 2013, and continues to the present (March 2014), with each episode based on the lyrics of a different Carabao song.
 Carabao songs are famous for their vivid themes and story-telling, with some song subjects, such as the blind street musician of "Wanipok" and or the kind-hearted soldier "Bua Loi" achieving mythical status.
 So each episode of "Carabao The Series" takes a different Carabao song and turns it into a 40-minute drama.
 While the dramas may deviate from the plot of the original lyrics, they stick closely to the spirit of the song.
 Three of the band members, Aed, Lek, and Thierry, introduce each drama by briefly discussing the song for the week, followed by the drama itself, then each episode concludes with a cover of the song by a younger band. ("Carabao The Series"(คาราบาว เดอะซีรี่ส์).
 TV show.
 September 2013-?)

 In 2014, former band member Nong Carabao died at the age of 50.
 He had been with the band between 1995 and 2007, when he left because of illness.
 (By Thai custom a band member, will often (informally) use his band's name as his last name.)

+In October 2023, with the increasing age of each member, this makes performing music and concerts each time difficult.
+Aed, as the leader and founder of the band, has announced the end of the band in April 2024.

+In March 2024, keyboardist Luechai Ngamsom or Duk died at the age of 70 of a heart attack.
+Duk was a Chonburi native and had joined Carabao since 1991 in the album 'Wi Chaa Pae' (The Scapegoat Lessons).

+In the Lomwang La Carabao on 3 April 2024, at BCC Hall Central Ladprao was a Carabao concert that had been announced as their last.
+In the show, Aed announced that he would not end the band in order to continue fighting against the capitalists.